-Although menopause is one of the important physical milestones in a woman’s life, many women lack concrete information about what is taking place, and what are the options.
+Although menopause is one of the important physical milestones in a woman’s life, many women lack concrete information about what is taking place, and their options for menopause support.
 It is your right to know your body and be informed.
-With a proper attitude, diet, nutritional supplements, exercise, hormone balancing and simple lifestyle changes, most of the unpleasant side effects of menopause can be minimized to a great extent.
-With this knowledge and preparation you can step forward with grace and embrace it!
+With a proper attitude, diet, nutritional supplements, exercise, hormone balancing and simple lifestyle changes, most of the unpleasant side effects of menopause can be minimized or even eliminated.
+With this knowledge and preparation you can step forward with grace and embrace your menopause years!

 To make menopause fun, pleasant and an easy transition:

-- Start making choices right now to eliminate/reduce stress in your life.
+- Reduce Stress.
+Start making choices right now to eliminate/reduce stress in your life.

-- Go Healthy!
+- Healthy Diet.
+Go Healthy with a plant-based diet.
 Green-up your diet and reduce unwanted pounds.
 Many women find it much easier to gain weight during the menopause years.

-- Consume Local/Organic, Non-GMO food & food grade supplements.
+- Clean Food.
+Consume Local/Organic, Non-GMO food.
 Have fun and shop your local Farmers’ Markets every week.

-- Consume supplements that help support your body during the menopause years.
+- Supporting Supplements.
+Consume food-grade supplements that help support your body during the menopause years.

-- Check ingredients of household cleaning products and personal skin care products.
+- Cleaning Products and Skin Care.
+Check ingredients of household cleaning products and personal skin care products.
 Try using natural skin care products.

-- Make it a priority to get at least 8 hours of sleep every night.
+- Restful Sleep.
+Make it a priority to get at least 8 hours of sleep every night.
 Read Are Your Hormones Causing Sleep Issues?

-- Do more things for you and re-evaluate care-giving roles.
+- Treat Yourself Kindly.
+Do more things for you and re-evaluate care-giving roles.
 It’s okay to be a bit selfish and take time for yourself.

-If you haven’t gone through menopause yet, you’ll want to have an easy adjustment to your body’s changes.
-Begin to educate yourself about the symptoms and their causes before, or during, perimenopause–the time when you begin to experience symptoms.
+If you haven’t gone through menopause yet, you’ll want to have an easy adjustment as your body changes.
+Begin to educate yourself about the symptoms and their causes before, or during, perimenopause — the time when you begin to experience symptoms.